vasnakh/FCND-Motion-Planning/writeup_template.md

 ### Implementing Your Path Planning Algorithm

 #### 1. Set your global home position
-Here students should read the first line of the csv file, extract lat0 and lon0 as floating point values and use the self.set_home_position() method to set global home.
-Explain briefly how you accomplished this in your code.
+Here I have read the first line and splitted the contents of the line to extract lat0 and lon0 and casted it to floating point values and used the `self.set_home_position()` method to set global home.

 And here is a lovely picture of our downtown San Francisco environment from above!
 ![Map of SF](./misc/map.png)

 #### 2. Set your current local position
-Here as long as you successfully determine your local position relative to global home you'll be all set.
-Explain briefly how you accomplished this in your code.
+I retreived the drone's current position in geodetic coordinates from `self.global_position`, and the global home position set from last step from `self.global_home`, then used the utility function `global_to_local()` to convert the current global position to local position.

 Meanwhile, here's a picture of me flying through the trees!
 ![Forest Flying](./misc/in_the_trees.png)

 #### 3. Set grid start position from local position
-This is another step in adding flexibility to the start location.
-As long as it works you're good to go!
+Instead of setting it to center code is changed to start from the current local position.

 #### 4. Set grid goal position from geodetic coords
-This step is to add flexibility to the desired goal location.
-Should be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.
+Changed the code be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-Minimal requirement here is to modify the code in planning_utils() to update the A* implementation to include diagonal motions on the grid that have a cost of sqrt(2), but more creative solutions are welcome.
-Explain the code you used to accomplish this step.
+I updated the A* implementation to include diagnoal motions on the grid with a cost of sqrt(2).
+Code is implemented in [lines 58 to 61](planning_utils.py#L58-L61), [89 to 96](planning_utils.py#L89-L96) of `planning_utils.py`.

 #### 6. Cull waypoints
-For this step you can use a collinearity test or ray tracing method like Bresenham.
-The idea is simply to prune your path of unnecessary waypoints.
-Explain the code you used to accomplish this step.
+Used colinearity test to prune the path.
+Code is implemented in [lines 166 to 193](planning_utils.py#L166-L193).